 London Market Report

-Over the last two years, the Greater London Area, like other real estate markets across the country, saw a significant decline in sales activity.
+Over the last two years, the Greater London Area, like other real estate markets across the country, has experienced a significant decline in sales activity.
 Resale units sold in 2022 was down 29% when compared to the record year in 2021 before falling another 13% in 2023.
-Muted market activity has continued in 2024, with overall sales up only 2% compared to the first nine months of 2023.
+While sales activity was up 9% in 2024, economic uncertainty relating to the United States has pushed even more buyers to the sidelines in 2025.
+Now nine months through 2025, resale units sold year-to-date is down 3% compared to the same period in 2024.
 The Canadian Real Estate Association (CREA), through its various real estate boards and provincial associations, compiles transaction data for each of its major markets, with the CREA Stats Centre reporting sales data going as far back as 1980.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
 In this article, we'll outline latest transaction highlights for each of the communities comprising the London Area as well as overall performance by property type.

 London, the seat of Middlesex County, is the largest city in southwestern Ontario and the 11th largest metropolitan area in Canada.
 With close proximity to the GTA, Michigan and New York state borders, and multiple Great Lakes, the region is well-poised for future growth.
 It is the economic hub of southwestern Ontario, with major companies, hospitals, and higher education based in the city.
-For anyone familiar with London, the signs of new housing development are everywhere, with significant urban sprawl occurring throughout north and west London.
+For anyone familiar with London, new housing development is pervasive, with significant urban sprawl occurring across the city.

 30 minutes south of London is St. Thomas, the seat of Elgin County.
 Ten minutes beyond St. Thomas, Port Stanley and other beach towns along Lake Erie offer recreational getaways for London locals.
 A similar drive west of the city are the towns of Komoka-Kilworth and Strathroy-Caradoc, with a short drive further to reach the shores of Lake Huron.
 East of London, in Oxford County, are the growing towns of Woodstock, Ingersoll, Tillsonburg, and Norwich.
 With both the 401 and 402 highways running along the southern border of London, surrounding Middlesex County and these neighbouring communities are easily accessible.
 For this reason, they can be considered part of the Greater London Area.

-Despite minimal price growth over the past two years, London prices have experienced significant growth since 2018, outperforming neighbouring markets like Kitchener-Waterloo, Hamilton, and the GTA.
+Despite minimal price growth over the past three years, London prices have experienced significant growth since 2015, outperforming neighbouring markets like Kitchener-Waterloo, Hamilton, and the GTA.
 This can be widely attributed to the relative affordability of London homes when compared to similar ones in these nearby markets.
 For the preceding 20 years, London prices have more or less lagged behind the growth experienced in these markets, and it appears that recently the Forest City has been playing catch-up.
-Compared to the average price recorded in Q1-2019, London homes are now up 55%, which represents an annual growth rate of 9.2%.
+Compared to the average price recorded in Q3-2020, London resales are up 27.1% while the Ontario average is only up 12.7%.
 To compare London’s performance against other major markets in the province, check out our article on Top Markets in Ontario here.

-Part of what drove London’s staggering price growth during the pandemic was its shortage of housing supply available for buyers.
-To end the 2021 year, the Greater London Area had only 0.4 months of inventory, meaning that listed homes were selling in under two weeks on average.
-Without new homes hitting the market, London inventory would have disappeared in less than a month.
+Part of what drove London’s staggering price growth during the pandemic was its shortage of homes available for buyers.
+During the peak of the real estate bubble in early 2022, the Greater London Area was reporting 0.4 months of inventory, meaning that listed homes were selling in under two weeks on average.
+Without new listings hitting the market, resale inventory would have disappeared in less than a month.
 When inventory levels are this low, prices have to rise on account of too many buyers bidding on too few properties.
-This leads to bidding wars and runaway prices which were consistent themes during the market peak in early 2022.
-Over the trailing 5 years, the GLA has been a tight sellers’ market, with 2 months of resale inventory.
+This leads to bidding wars and runaway prices which were consistent themes during the market peak in late 2021 and early 2022.
+Over the trailing 5 years, the GLA has been mostly a sellers’ market, with 2 months of resale inventory on average.

-Beginning in March 2022 and extending into 2023, multiple interest rate hikes resulted in a market slowdown, with London ending the year with 4.4 months of available inventory, more than double the historical supply recorded since 2018.
-After inventory fell during the first quarter, supply notably has increased in each of the last two quarters to now sit at 5 months.
-As a result, homes are taking longer to sell at 24 days, up from a median 17 days during last summer.
-In London and across the province, buyers have not re-entered the market as expected.
+Beginning in March 2022 and extending into 2023, multiple interest rate hikes resulted in a market slowdown, with London ending 2023 with 4.4 months of available inventory, more than double the historical supply recorded since 2018.
+After inventory declined during the first quarter of 2024, supply has steadily increased to sit at 5 months, up half a month year-over-year and approaching buyer market territory.
+Homes are naturally taking longer to sell, up 3 days compared to the 2024 summer market and 15 days longer than the trailing 5-year average.
+In London and across the province, buyers did not re-enter the market as initially forecast in 2024.
+Trade uncertainty with the US has further exacerbated the situation for prospective sellers hoping for a bidding, especially in trade-affected markets like Windsor and its large automotive sector.

-Most properties in the Greater London Area, about 3 out of 4, are detached homes.
-Detached homes in London, as expected, are more expensive than apartments and semi-detached properties, with median sale prices to end the year of $647K and $478K respectively.
-Over the past 5 years, detached homes in Greater London have seen prices grow at a slightly slower pace than the apartment segment, which has nearly doubled in value since the first quarter of 2019.
-During the third quarter, detached homes are selling 7 days faster than the apartment segment, with both property types taking longer to sell than they were a year ago.
+Most properties in Greater London, about 3 out of 4, are detached homes.
+Detached homes in London, as expected, are more expensive than apartments, condos, townhomes, and semi-detached properties, with average sale prices of $686K and $478K respectively in the third quarter.
+Compared to the same period five years ago, detached homes in Greater London are up 18% on average, while the Attached or Apartment segment is up 25%.
+Nonetheless, detached homes continue to sell slightly faster than the apartment segment in Q3-2025, although both property types are taking a few days longer to sell than they were a year ago.

 Community Overview

-You’re probably wondering why London West is missing from the title.
+You’re probably wondering why West London is missing from the title.
 I certainly was when I began reviewing data reported by the London and St. Thomas board to CREA.
 It is not a typo or omission.
-The local real estate board has simply divided London into three main regions, large in part due to the Thames River that winds its way through the city and forks near the downtown core.
-London East is bounded by the Thames River to the north, south, and to the west, where the river runs through Western University and alongside Richmond Street, the main thoroughfare to downtown London.
-London South, similarly, is the portion of the city that is south of the Thames River and its downtown fork.
-Finally, there is London North, which is bounded to the south and east by the fork of the Thames.
-These three boroughs each have multiple neighbourhoods within them, and in total account for close to 60% of resale activity in Greater London.
+The local real estate board has divided London into three main regions due to the Thames River that winds its way through the city and forks near the downtown core.
+East London is bounded by the Thames River to the north, south, and to the west, where the river runs through Western University and alongside Richmond Street, the main thoroughfare to downtown London.
+South London, similarly, is the portion of the city that is south of the Thames River and its downtown fork.
+Finally, there is North London, which is bounded to the south and east by the fork of the Thames.
+These three boroughs each have multiple neighbourhoods within them and account for the majority of resale activity in Greater London.

-Despite similar trends for inventory and median days on market, London proper features drastically different house prices across the city.
-London North leads the way, with a median sale price in the third quarter of $698K, down 1.6% year-over-year.
-This area is characterized by high-growth, newer developments such as those in Masonville and Sunningdale as well as the big-box retail and new homes surrounding Fanshawe & Hyde Park.
-London East, historically and to this day, is the most affordable of the three boroughs, with a Q3-2024 median sale price of $498K.
+London proper features drastically different house prices across the city.
+North London leads the way, with an average sale price in the third quarter of $682K, down 3% year-over-year.
+This high-growth area is characterized by newer developments such as those in Masonville and Sunningdale as well as the big-box retail and new townhomes and condos surrounding Fanshawe & Hyde Park.
+East London, historically and to this day, is the most affordable of the three boroughs, with a Q3-2025 average sale price of $487K, down 3% year-over-year.
 This area has the most diverse housing mix in the city, which includes historic luxury properties along the Thames River downtown, an array of apartments and multi-units in the downtown core, and smaller, more affordable detached homes east of Adelaide Street.
 Given this wide-variety, it’s important to speak with a realtor knowledgeable in your preferred location and property type in order to get a better sense of what – and where – you may be able to afford.
-Despite inventory growing in recent quarters, London East continues to feature the lowest supply of resale homes across London proper.
-Finally, London South ended the year with a median sale price of $610K, down slightly year-over-year.
+Driven by its relative affordability, London East continues to feature the lowest supply of resale homes in London.
+Finally, South London reported an average sale price of $610K in the third quarter, unchanged year-over-year.
 Prominent neighbourhoods in South London include Wortley Village, Byron and Springbank Park, and White Oaks.

 Community Overview